 Kepler used to have at least some of these functions, such as the ability to delete a component from the Library.
 See bug # 4047 for an example of delete functionality that used to work.
 Maybe some of the earlier code can be reincarnated to fix these regression bugs.

-#7 Updated by Aaron Aaron almost 10 years ago
+#7 Updated by Aaron Aaron about 10 years ago

 Subclasses of the LibraryPopup class can now be used to add right click menu functionality to items in the component library in concert with AnnotatedPTree.maybeShowPopup().